-Sample Direct Opening Sample Indirect Opening We have reviewed your application and are pleased to offer you the position of retail sales manager at the East 32nd and 4th Thank you very much for your application to the retail sales manager position at the East 32nd and 4th Street location of Swansong Clothing.
-Though we received a large volume of high-quality applications for this Street location of Swansong Clothing. position, we were impressed by your experience and qualifications.
+pleased to offer you the position of retail position at the I sales manager at the East 32nd and 4th Though we rece much for your application to the retail sales manager East 32nd and 4th Street location of Swansong Clothing.
+Eived a large volume of high-quality applications for this re impressed by your experience and qualifications.